phil-work/Documentation/SMTPeter/en/log-responses.md

 Log files with the prefix "responses" hold information about the responses that your sent e-mail generated that are not bounces.
-An example of such a response is an automatic out-of-office-reply.
+An example of such a response is an automatic out-of-office reply.
 You can download the content of these files in CSV, JSON, and XML format using the [REST logfiles API](rest-logfiles) or the dashboard.
 These log files contain the following data in the respective order: